openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 #### "target" Field Merging Rules

-The content in the `target` configuration may coexist with other options in `cjpm.toml`.
+Configuration items in `target` may coexist with other options in `cjpm.toml`.
 For example, the `compile-option` field can also exist in the `package` field, with the difference that the `package` field applies to all `targets`. `cjpm` merges all applicable configurations for these duplicate fields in a specific way.
 Taking the `debug` compilation mode of `x86_64-unknown-linux-gnu` as an example, the `target` configuration is as follows:

 ```text
 [package]